bcgov/public-cloud-techdocs/docs/calgary-region-in-aws-secure-environment-accelerator.md

 # Calgary region in AWS Secure Environment Accelerator (SEA)

-Last updated: **August 9, 2024**
+Last updated: **August 25, 2024**

 ## Overview

 The Calgary region (ca-west) is a new addition to AWS's global infrastructure, enhancing cloud capabilities within Canada.
-This document aims to provide an update on the integration of the Calgary region within our AWS Landing Zone managed through the Secure Environment Accelerator (SEA).
+This document aims to provide an update about the integration of the Calgary region within our AWS Landing Zone managed through the Secure Environment Accelerator (SEA).

 ### Current status

-The Calgary region (ca-west) is a recently introduced AWS region in Canada.
-By default, new regions, including Calgary, are not enabled in our AWS environment and must be manually activated before deploying resources.
+The Calgary region (ca-west) is a new AWS region in Canada.
+By default, new regions, including Calgary, are disabled in our AWS environment and must be activated manually before deploying resources.

-The AWS SEA development team is actively working on integrating the Calgary region into the accelerator code base.
-Enabling Calgary requires changes and the deployment of new core infrastructure within the region.
+The AWS SEA development team is integrating the Calgary region into the accelerator code base.
+This requires changes and deploying new core infrastructure in the region.

-As of now, not all AWS services required for the Secure Environment Accelerator are available in the Calgary region, and AWS is gradually rolling out these services.
-While AWS has launched the Calgary region, it is not yet ready for full integration into the SEA.
+Currently, not all AWS services needed for the Secure Environment Accelerator are available in the Calgary region.
+AWS is gradually rolling out these services.
+Although AWS has launched the Calgary region, it is not yet ready for full integration into the SEA.

 ## Deploying workloads in the Calgary region

 ### Present capability

-As of now, the Calgary region is not enabled in the SEA, meaning workloads cannot be deployed in this region through our current setup.
+Currently, the Calgary region is not enabled in the SEA, so workloads cannot be deployed there through our setup.

 ## Service availability in the Calgary region

 ### Progressive rollout

 AWS is gradually introducing services in the Calgary region.
-Currently, not all AWS services are available, but the list is continually expanding.
+Not all services are available yet, but the list is growing.

 ### Monitoring service availability